 The 5 Major Differences Between Airbnb and Vrbo

 Today’s travelers have many options for accommodations that go beyond the traditional hotel stay.
-The advent of several short-term rental booking sites, such Airbnb, has opened up the opportunity to rent everything from a room for one to a house on the beach that sleeps 20.
+The advent of several short-term rental booking sites, such as Airbnb, has opened up the opportunity to rent everything from a room for one to a house on the beach that sleeps 20.
 The fact that many rentals offer additional spaces, such as kitchens and patios, helps to make these platforms even more appealing.

 Vrbo concentrates on whole-home rentals.